maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 - Write programs in a way that makes intentions clear
 - Some particular approaches produce clearer codes
 - Built-in types in Go and how to declare them
-- Go does things differently
-- Subtle differences with other languages
+- Go does things differently: Subtle differences from other languages
 - **NOTE: All declared variables in Go must be used**

 ## Predeclared Types